spaceuptech/space-api-js/lib/db/README.md

 <a name="new_Aggregate_new"></a>

-### new Aggregate(appId, collection, url, options)
+### new Aggregate(appId, collection, url, options, db, op)
-Create an instance of the DB Delete Interface.
+Create an instance of the DB Aggregate Interface.

 | Param | Type |